 Sorry, no. We are unable to return or forward any submitted documents.

 Deferral requests are reviewed and approved by the Admissions Committee.
 An admitted student may make a written request to defer admission for one year to email@example.com.
-International students must submit financial aid documentation along with the deferral request.
+International students must first submit financial support documentation to the Rackham Graduate School.
+The deferral request is then considered by the Department after this step.
 Please be aware that deferrals are for admission status only; departmental financial aid offers may not be deferred.

 If you have a specific question that is not answered here, please contact the CSE graduate program office via email at firstname.lastname@example.org.